RyanBeckett/blog/_posts/blog/2014-04-25-welcome-to-the-blog.markdown

 ####Who am I?
 I am student software engineer currently living in Belfast, Northern Ireland with a passion for mobile development.
 Most of my days are spent studying for a Bachelors in Software Engineering at [Ulster University][Ulster], Jordanstown.
-Outside of computing I enjoy a range of things such as anything fitness related, longboarding and spending time on beaches.

-I honestly love hackathons.
-They always being about an incredible atmosphere, which in turn brings about a positive energy in everyone which is a really good motivator for the 'hack', and a great motivator after the 'hack'.
-They are a great way of learning as you get a chance to play with new technologies that you may not have access to.
-Can improve your workflow.
-Allows experience to be passed on from one another and most importantly, build something cool.
+One of my favorite things todo are hackathons.
+They always being about an incredible atmosphere, which in turn brings about a positive energy in everyone.
+This is a really good motivator for the 'hack', and a great motivator after the 'hack'.
+It's also a great way of learning as you get a chance to play with new technologies that you may not have access to and/or the experience to use.
+It allows experience to be passed on from one developer to another and most importantly, you build something cool as a team.

-Now that's a little about myself.
-If you would like to know more please read the [About me][aboutme] page

-####Why?
+####Why the blog?
 Possibly the most important thing in this post.
 Why have I decided to blog?
-I would like to spend my time blogging and (hopefully) soon contributing to open source projects on Github as I feel an ethical obligation.
+I would like to spend my time blogging and hopefully soon contributing to open source projects on Github as I feel an ethical obligation.
 Free and open collaboration on the web is the foundation of my own knowledge; and to contribute back to this would hopefully then allow the same, if not better opportunities that I have been fortunate enough to have over the past two years to someone else.

+Thanks for reading the unofficial first blog post.
+Feel free to have a look around the rest of the website.

 [aboutme]: /about/
 [Ulster]: http://www.ulster.ac.uk